andimoto/keebcu/README.md

 So you can change the colors and have a look at how your keyboard may look like!
 You can add more keys into the array, but maybe the case will not fit automatically.
 Adjust 'height' and 'width' of the case, then.
-I will try to implement some more automatic functionalities as possible.
+I will try to implement some more automatic functionalities from time to time.

 The keyboard layout is defined in an array.
 In the template file it is called "template_ansiUS_7583" for example.
 It describes (in Units):